 Before the levy was passed, EPL’s level of service was supported by $10.6 million per year from the City of Eugene’s general fund, plus donated funds.

-*Each year of the levy, some FY 2019 funds have been intentionally reserved as part of budget planning for the full five years.
-While the levy will provide the same amount of revenue each year, spending will increase each year due to ongoing expansion of services as well as increased costs, inflation and other factors.
-Funds are budgeted in order to ensure the ability to fulfill levy promises throughout the full five years.
+*Each year of the levy, we intentionally reserved funds as part of budget planning for the full five years.
+While the levy provided the same amount of revenue each year, spending fluctuated because of ongoing expansion of services as well as increased costs, inflation and other factors.
+Funds were budgeted in order to ensure the ability to fulfill levy promises throughout the full five years.

 After all, libraries are not just about books, they are about people.
-Expansion of services provided by the levy helped EPL meet the needs identified by our community and meet people where they are.
-Library staff, partners and volunteers spend every year supporting an informed community and fostering lifelong learning and a love for
+The extended levy services helped Eugene Public Library meet the needs of the community even while we continue to adjust during the pandemic.
+Library staff, partners and volunteers spend every day supporting an informed community and fostering lifelong learning and a love for

 as we serve through changing times.
 That dedication allows EPL to adapt and remain essential to the lives of residents, and it keeps the Library a truly public space.